-BAT stood for 'Berlinetta Aerodinamica Technica'.
-Airflow was key.
-Scaglione's goal was to decrease cornering drag - at the same time as increasing frontal downforce.
-A by-product of that - and another core objective - would be to extract 125mph from the 100bhp engine.
-Scaglioni met all these criteria - with flying colours.
-The BAT 7's drag coefficient was 0.19 - a figure a modern-day supercar would struggle to match.
-And that, from a car built in 1954!
-Okay, the BAT 7 was never going to be a roadster.
-That said, its sibling - the BAT 9 - did put some real miles on the clock.
+BAT stood for \’Berlinetta Aerodinamica Technica\’.
+As the name implied, airflow was a key concern.
+Scaglione\’s goal was to decrease cornering drag – while simultaneously increasing frontal downforce.
+That tied in with another performance box Scaglioni wanted ticked.
+That 125mph be extracted from a mere 100bhp engine.
+All these technical criteria were achieved with flying colours.
+The BAT 7\’s drag coefficient was 0.19 – a figure a modern-day supercar would struggle to match.
+And that, from a car built in \’54!
+Okay, so it helped that the BAT 7 did not come with roadster-style baggage attached.
+That said, its sibling – the BAT 9 – did put real miles on the clock.

-The BAT 7 only strengthened the bond between Alfa and Bertone.
-The latter had designed the bodywork for the Giulietta Sprint GT - now an established product in the Alfa range.
-The insights gleaned by Bertone from the three 'BAT' cars had been vital.
-From its rakish low nose - to the folds of its 'tail-fins' - air did not stand a chance!
-In time, Bertone's lessons in shape-shifting would be learned by other cars.
-Few, though, would have the magic of the Alfa Romeo BAT 7.
-An automotive manta ray, Alfa had taken metalwork to another level!
+The BAT 7 served only to strengthen the bond between Alfa and Bertone.
+The latter had designed the bodywork for the Giulietta Sprint GT – now an established product in the Alfa range.
+The insights gleaned by Bertone from the three BAT cars had been vital in the GT\’s development.
+Not least, the BAT 7.
+From its rakish low nose – to the folds of its \’tail-fins\’ – air-pressure did not stand a chance.
+In time, Bertone\’s lessons in shape-shifting would be learned by other automotive designers.
+Few of their creations, though, would have the allure of the Alfa Romeo BAT 7.
+A manta ray on wheels, the BAT 7 took metalwork to a whole new level.
+Young Italian coachbuilders – take notes!